M.S. in Humane Leadership

 734-793-2467 R. 1223

-Dr. Proctor has served as a co-director of the M.S. in Humane Studies (previously Humane Studies) program since its inception in 2012.
+Dr. Proctor has taught in the M.S. in Humane Studies (previously Humane Studies) program since its inception in 2012.

 To her teaching and scholarship in humane leadership, Dr. Proctor brings her educational background in sociology and social work.